aksnzhy/xlearn_doc/index.rst

-If you meet any installation problem, or you want to build the latest code from `Github`__, or you want to use the xLearn command line interface instead of the Python API, you can see how to build xLearn from source code in `Installation Guide`__.
+If you meet any installation problem, or you want to build the latest code from `Github`__, or you want to use the xLearn command line API instead of the Python API, you can see how to build xLearn from source code in `Installation Guide`__.

 .. __: https://github.com/aksnzhy/xlearn
 .. __: ./install/index.html